smthbrothrjdev/lean-coding/lean-coding.md

         }
     }

-**How It Fixes**: Multiple threads can handle different tasks simultaneously, improving throughput and leveraging multi-core architectures.
+**How It Fixes**: Multiple threads can handle different tasks simultaneously, improving throughput and leveraging multicore architectures.

 > **Learn More**
 >